On Premarital Sex And Steve Harvey’s 90-Day Rule

 But the ever busy Lagos traffic was hampering our speed; we were moving at snail’s speed.
 We are used to that kind of experience!

 At the moment, I was gazing blankly at the evening sky through the window screen of the vehicle.
-And suddenly, I perceived in my spirit something I now consider a personal revelation from Above: Your is your reward.
+And suddenly, I perceived in my spirit something I now consider a personal revelation from Above: Your wife is your reward.

 Really?
 I should have known that a long time ago!